 The common thread between these two times of my life is my interest in depth psychology, which I have been studying for close to a decade.
 It has provided me with a basis for understanding and containing my overwhelming experiences.

-Though I have gone through different therapeutic modalities (Talk Therapy, Internal Family System, Somatic Experiencing, Biomagnetics, …), I have maintained a dream journal for all these years.
-Working with my dreams has been my greatest friendship: it has provided me with guidance when the future was uncertain, encouraged me when there was fear and revealed my blind spots when I was too arrogant.
+Though I have gone through different therapeutic modalities (Talk Therapy, Internal Family System, Somatic Experiencing, Biomagnetics, …), I have maintained a dream journal through all these years.
+Working with my dreams has been my greatest friendship: it has provided me with guidance when the future was uncertain, encouraged me when there was fear, and revealed my blind spots when I was too arrogant.

 Nevertheless, I must say that working with dreams is exceptionally tricky, even after years of experience.
 I am fortunate enough to have developed a certain ease with it and felt the need to make myself available online.
 I hope to teach others how I do it so they can develop their own preferred method.